-DIRECTORS' STATEMENT AUDITOR'S REPORT MATERIAL INCONSISTENCIES EXIST?
-HOW TO REPORT? - REFER TO ILLUSTRATION 7 IN APPENDIX 2 OF SSA 720 (REVISED) Appendix 2 of SSA 720 (Revised) Scenario 7: Directors' St accounting is can pay its debts as and whe n they fall due; Auditor's Report contains an adverse opinion as going concern basis of there are reasonable grounds to believe that the The auditor concludes that management's use of the going concern basis of accounting in the preparation of the financial statements is inappropriate and the auditor issues an adverse opinion.
-Other Information [or another title if appropriate, such as "Information Other than the Financial Statements and Auditor's Report Thereon"] Management is responsible for the other information.
+SSA 720 Appendix 2 Scenario Illustration Illustration 7 An auditor's report of any Singapore incorporated company, whether listed or other than listed, containing an adverse opinion when the auditor has obtained all of the other information prior to the date of the auditor's report and the adverse opinion on the financial statements also affects the other information. whether listed or other than listed, containing an adverse Other Information [or another title if appropriate, such as "Information Other than the Financial Statements and Auditor's Report Thereon"] Management is responsible for the other information.
 The other information comprises the [information included in the X report, but does not include the financial statements and our auditor's report thereon.]
 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 As described in the Basis for Adverse Opinion section above, the Group should have provided for foreseeable losses on long-term contracts.
-We have conclude that the other information is materially misstated for the same reason with respect to the amounts or other items in the X report affected by the failure to provide for foreseeable losses on long-term contracts.
+We have concluded that the other information is materially misstated for the same reason with respect to the amounts or other items in the X report affected by the failure to provide for foreseeable losses on long-term contracts.